 Legacy collaboration apps like Office and Acrobat already have strong defenses in place after years of being exploited and then patched.
 Instead of scouring for the few remaining vulnerabilities, hackers are going after apps largely created by startups with limited resources, especially in terms of cybersecurity.
 As a result, most have limited security in place, and where it does exist, it tends to be easy to exploit.

 Zoom has received the worst of the coverage thus far, but major security flaws exist in other popular collaborative apps including Microsoft Teams and Slack.
 The fast and lean development philosophy behind these apps makes them particularly susceptible to zero-day attacks.
 Those loopholes tend to linger, too, since issuing patches may not be the developer’s top priority.

 IT pros accustomed to certain security standards should anticipate that these collaborative tools have their security shortcomings.
 More importantly , they should take matters into their own hands instead of expecting these apps to suddenly implement ironclad security themselves.

 Companies can’t quit using collaboration apps, but they also can’t expose themselves to extra risk at a time of economic uncertainty either.
 Antivirus programs won’t catch the zero days that threat actors will deploy against these platforms, leaving organizations exposed at a time when they can ill afford the risk.
-Moving target defense provides the security from zero days that traditional antivirus programs lack, closing the security loopholes that these collaboration apps present.
+Moving target defense provides the security from zero days that traditional antivirus programs lack, closing the remote collaboration app security loopholes.